lilwillifo/battleshift/README.md

 * The spec harness used to drive functionality: [Spec Harness](https://github.com/turingschool-examples/battleshift_spec_harness)

 ## Deployment
 Visit the application deployed to Heroku [here](https://immense-woodland-83336.herokuapp.com/).
 Register for an account then check your email for your API key and account activation.
-This application requires [Postman](https://www.getpostman.com/) to post requests to the API.
+This application requires [Postman](https://www.getpostman.com/) or your favorite tool to post HTTP requests to the API.

 ## Authors
 * [Margaret Williford](https://github.com/lilwillifo)